tensorflow/tfjs-models/qna/README.md

 (BERT)[https://github.com/google-research/bert], or Bidirectional Encoder Representations from Transformers, is a method of pre-training language representations which obtains state-of-the-art results on a wide array of Natural Language Processing tasks.

-This app uses a compressed version of BERT, MobileBERT, that runs 4x faster and has 4x smaller model size.
+This app uses a compressed version of BERT, (MobileBERT)[https://openreview.net/forum?id=SJxjVaNKwB], that runs 4x faster and has 4x smaller model size.

 (SQuAD)[https://rajpurkar.github.io/SQuAD-explorer/], or Stanford Question Answering Dataset, is a reading comprehension dataset consisting of articles from Wikipedia and a set of question-answer pairs for each article.

 The model takes a passage and a question as input, then returns a segment of the passage that most likely answers the question.
 It requires semi-complex pre-processing including tokenization and post-processing steps that are described in the BERT (paper)[https://arxiv.org/abs/1810.04805] and implemented in the sample app.
+This model is also available in (TFLite)[https://www.tensorflow.org/lite/models/bert_qa/overview].

 ## Usage